Thursday (band)

-Thursday is an American post-hardcore band formed in New Brunswick, New Jersey, in 1997.
+Thursday is an American rock band formed in New Brunswick, New Jersey, in 1998.
 The band consists of Geoff Rickly (lead vocals), Tom Keeley (lead guitar, backing vocals), Steve Pedulla (rhythm guitar, backing vocals), Tim Payne (bass), and Tucker Rule (drums).

 The band's debut album Waiting (1999) featured original guitarist Bill Henderson, who left in 2000 and was replaced by Pedulla.
 Thursday gained popularity with their second album Full Collapse (2001), and the band's major-label debut War All the Time (2003) debuted at number 7 on the US Billboard 200.
 The band released A City by the Light Divided (2006), Common Existence (2009) and No Devolución (2011) before announcing an indefinite hiatus following Australian tour dates in 2012, which Rickly later confirmed was a full disbandment.

 Thursday reunited in 2016, touring for the next few years and breaking up again in 2019.
 In 2020, Thursday announced another reunion at Chicago's Riot Fest in 2021.
 In 2024, the band released "Application for Release From the Dream", their first new song in 13 years.

 The band is considered influential in the post-hardcore music scene in the 2000s, and is credited as one of the key bands to popularize the darker emo sound and screaming vocals which came to prominence at the time.

 History

-Formation and Waiting (1997–2000)
+Formation and Waiting (1998–2000)

-Thursday was formed in 1997 by vocalist Geoff Rickly, guitarist Tom Keeley, guitarist Bill Henderson, bassist Tim Payne, and drummer Tucker Rule.
-The band began playing basement shows in New Brunswick where they were students at Rutgers University and the surrounding New Jersey and New York areas, playing their first official show on December 31, 1998 in Rickly's basement alongside Midtown, Saves the Day and Poison the Well.
+Thursday was formed in 1998 by guitarist Tom Keeley and drummer Tucker Rule.
+Months later, Keeley met Geoff Rickly at an Ink & Dagger show and Rickly joined the band as lead singer.
+The group were soon joined by bassist Tim Payne and guitarist Bill Henderson and began playing basement shows in New Brunswick where they were students at Rutgers University and the surrounding New Jersey and New York areas, playing their first official show on December 31, 1998 in Rickly's basement alongside Midtown, Saves the Day and Poison the Well.

 The band recorded demos to hand out at shows, and in the summer of 1999, teamed up with MP3.com for their first official release, the 1999 Summer Tour EP, which featured demos of songs that would soon be found on their debut album, Waiting.
 The album was released on November 8, 1999, on northern New Jersey–based Eyeball Records without any singles or support from television or radio.